Mary Lago Collection.

 Mary McClelland was born in Pittsburgh, Pennsylvania and received her B.A. in English from Bucknell University in 1940.
 She moved to New York and worked for the Friendship Press.
 While in New York she became involved with the Cantata Singers and the Dessoff Choir and met her future husband, Gladwyn V. Lago.
 They moved to Columbia, Missouri, where Gladwyn Lago assumed a faculty position in the Engineering School.
 While raising their two children, Mary Lago organized the Bach Singers where she was introduced to the Bengali poet Rabindranath Tagore.
 Lago eventually returned to school and earned her M.A.
 (1965) and PhD (1969) from the University of Missouri.
 After teaching as an instructor in the department from 1971-1977, she was appointed Associate Professor in 1977, full Professor in 1979, and named Professor Emerita in 1991.
 Lago died from cancer in 2001.

 Professor Lago was an authority on Rabindranath Tagore and E. M. Forster and wrote several books on each.
 She translated Tagore's works and was the author of numerous articles and reviews.
 Additionally, she wrote books on William Rothenstein, Max Beerbohm, Edward Burne-Jones, and Christiana Herringham.
 Her most recent book, India's Prisoner: A Biography of Edward John Thompson, 1886-1946, was published shortly before her death.
-She bequeathed her extensive collection of manuscripts and books to the MU Libraries in 2001.

 Scope and Contents